 The demand on your attention through various sensory, emotional and psychological stimuli overloads your capacity to function and diminishes your cognitive performance.
 Mental fatigue is considered to be one of the biggest causes of accidents in modern society.

 There are very clear signs that tell us when we are burnt out.
 It’s as though we are running on empty and our energy is so depleted that we are unable to perform sometimes the most basic day-to-day tasks.
-Our physical appearance may start to deteriorate.
+Our physical appearance and mental health may start to deteriorate.

 We may lose or gain weight, develop dark shadows and deep lines on our faces, our skin becomes dull or prone to break out and our muscles feel achy and stiff.
 Motivation and a positive outlook escapes us and we simply go through the motions of merely existing as opposed to living.
 Other symptoms include: